Ed94/VEFontCache-Odin/docs/guide_architecture.md

 ### Draw List Generation

-All interface draw text procedures will ultimately call: `generate_shape_draw_list`.
-If the draw procedure is given text, it will call `shaper_shape_text_cached` the text immeidately before calling it.
+All interface draw text procedures will ultimately call `generate_shape_draw_list`.
+If the draw procedure is given text, it will call `shaper_shape_text_cached` the text immediately before calling it.

 Its implementation uses a batched-pipeline approach where its goal is to populate three arrays behavings as queues:

 * oversized: For drawing oversized glyphs
-* to_cache: For glyphs that need triangulation/rendering to glyph buffer then blitting to atlas.
+* to_cache: For glyphs that need triangulation & rendering to glyph buffer then blitting to atlas.
 * cache: For glyphs that are already cached in the atlas and just need to be blit to the render target.

-And then sent those off to `batch_generate_glyphs_draw_list` for futher actual generaiton to be done.
+And then sent those off to `batch_generate_glyphs_draw_list` for further actual generation to be done.
 The size of a batch is determined by the capacity of the glyph_buffer's `batch_cache`.
 This can be set in `glyph_draw_params` for startup.

 `glyph_buffer.glyph_pack` is utilized by both `generate_shape_draw_list` and `batch_generate_glyphs_draw_list` to various computed data in an SOA data structure for the glyphs.